jads1788/Election_Analysis/README.md

                                     Diane
                 a.2)slicing: used to get a specific items from lists. e.g.: list[start : end]
-                b) dynamic structure: items can be added or removed/ list.append(index, object)
+                b) dynamic structure: items can be added or removed to add:
+                        list.append(object)
+                    to add in a specific index place: list.insert(index, object)
                     list.remove(object)
                     list.pop(object)
                 To create an empty list that has not been declared, use list_name = [], or use function list_name = list()